 By the time French politician and poet Stephen Liégeard came up with the name “Côte d’Azur”, the French Riviera had become even more popular in the wealthiest European circles.

 During the Belle Époque period, grand hotels and opulent villas arose along the scenic coastline.
-Many of those palaces still adorn the grand coastal avenues such as the Promenade des Anglais in Nice and the Croisette in Cannes and are now luxurious French Riviera hotels.
+Many of those palaces still adorn the grand coastal avenues, such as the Promenade des Anglais in Nice and the Croisette in Cannes, and are now luxurious French Riviera hotels.

 By the interbellum, the French Riviera had become an established European playground for the elite.